-H6: Test Instrument.
-To test whether stability varied by test instrument, we conducted several random effect RVE meta-regressions and included all dichotomous dummy variables for each test instrument as predictors of stability.
-In the analyses based on the complete dataset, g, Gc, Gv, and Gwm, the WISC test was used as the reference category because it was the category with the most effect sizes.
-In the analyses based on Gf, the Ravens matrices test was used as the reference category because it was the category with the most effect sizes.
-In the analyses based on Gf, the Ravens matrices test was used as the reference category because it was the category with the most effect sizes.
-In the analyses based on Gq and Gs, the Woodcock Johnson test was used as the reference category because it was the category with the most effect sizes.
+Hypothesis 6: Test Instrument.
+To test whether the stability varied by test instrument, we conducted several random-effect RVE metaregressions and included all dichotomous dummy variables for each test instrument as predictors of stability.
+In the analyses based on the complete data set, g, Gc, Gv, and Gwm, the WISC test was used as the reference category because it was the category with the most effect sizes.
+In the analyses based on Gf, the Raven's matrices test was used as the reference category because it was the category with the most effect sizes.
+In the analyses based on Gq and Gs, the Woodcock-Johnson test was used as the reference category because it was the category because it was the category with the most effect sizes.

-H7: Varying Measurement Instruments.
-To test whether stability differed based on whether varying measurement instruments were used at T1 and T2, we conducted several random effect RVE meta-regressions and included the dichotomous dummy variables of the use of the same test, same test family, and different tests as predictors of stability.
-In these analyses, the use of the same test was used as a reference category.
+Hypothesis 7: Varying Measurement Instruments.
+To test whether the stability differed based on whether varying measurement instruments were used at T1 and T2, we conducted several random-effect RVE metaregressions and included the dichotomous dummy variables of the use of the same test, same test family, and different tests as predictors of stability.
+In these analyses, the use of the same test was used as the reference category.

-H8: Complete Test.
-To test whether stability differed depending on whether the complete test battery was used as an estimate of cognitive ability, we calculated several random effect RVE meta-regressions and included the dichotomous dummy variable complete test as a predictor in these analyses.
-The complete test variable was used as a reference category.
+Hypothesis 8: Complete Test.
+To test whether the stability differed depending on whether the complete test battery was used as an estimate of cognitive ability, we calculated several random-effect RVE metaregressions and included the dichotomous dummy variable complete test as a predictor in these analyses.
+The complete test variable was used as the reference category.

-H9: Geographic Location.
-To test whether stability varied between geographic locations, we calculated random effect RVE meta-regressions including the dichotomous dummy variable that referred to different geographic location categories.
-In these analyses, North America was used as a reference category, as it was the category with the most effect sizes.
+Hypothesis 9: Geographic Location.
+To test whether the stability varied between geographic locations, we calculated random-effect RVE metaregressions including the dichotomous dummy variable that referred to different geographic location categories.
+In these analyses, North America was used as the reference category, as it was the category with the most effect sizes.

-H10: Using Reliability Estimates to Disattenuate for Measurement Error.
+Hypothesis 10: Using Reliability Estimates to Disattenuate for Measurement Error.
 Like all correlations, stability coefficients are attenuated by measurement error.
 If hypothesized moderators of stability (e.g., age) are themselves associated with variation in measurement error, this can lead to spurious results.
 When estimates of test reliability (e.g., internal consistency) are available, such estimates can be used to correct correlations for measurement error.
-To test whether the findings from H2, H3, H4, and H6 are robust to corrections for measurement error, we replicated these analyses within a subsample of effect sizes where reliability information was available.
+To test whether the findings from Hypotheses 2, 3, 4, and 6 are robust to corrections for measurement error, we replicated these analyses within a subsample of effect sizes where reliability information was available.
 Each of these analyses was performed twice.
 First, we carried out the analyses without adjusting for reliability to demonstrate the original effects within this subsample of effect size.
 Second, we conducted the analyses after correcting both the effect sizes and the effect variance for measurement error by the following formulas (Borenstein et al., 2009, p.
 341).

-$$r{adjusted} = \frac{r{original}}{\alpha}$$ (5)
+$$r{\text{adjusted}} = \frac{r{\text{original}}}{\alpha},$$ (5)

-$$V{adjusted} = \frac{V{original}}{\alpha^2}$$ (6)
+$$V{\text{adjusted}} = \frac{V{\text{original}}}{\alpha^2}.$$ (6)